Ven0maus/SOD.Common/Mods/SOD.LifeAndLiving/ModFolderContent/README.md

 - Reduce the value of loose change
 - Reduce the spawn rate of loose change
 - Reduce the spawn rate of sync disks upgrade modules
+- Reduce the spawn rate of sync disks
 - Increase cost of apartment
 - Increase cost of hotel suites
 - Set adjustable max sell price for items to general/blackmarket (diamonds excluded)